-&lt;sup>3 Another initiative that is also using the SDA is the Science Based Targets Initiative (http://sciencebasedtargets.org/).
+3 Another initiative that is also using the SDA is the Science Based Targets Initiative (http://sciencebasedtargets.org/).

-- Companies' recent and current emissions intensity is calculated and their future emissions intensity can be estimated based on emissions targets they have set (i.e. this assumes companies exactly meet their targets).
-4 Together these establish emissions intensity paths for companies. - Companies' emissions intensity paths are compared with each other and with the relevant sectoral benchmark path.
+this assumes companies exactly meet their targets).4 Together these establish emissions intensity paths for companies.

+• Companies' emissions intensity paths are compared with each other and with the relevant sectoral benchmark path.

-&lt;sup>4 Alternatively, future emissions intensity could be calculated based on other data provided by companies on their business strategy and capital expenditure plans.
+4 Alternatively, future emissions intensity could be calculated based on other data provided by companies on their business strategy and capital expenditure plans.